erikanagamine/autonomousdatabase/readme.md

 On database actions, we will load data from files load into object storage.
 This activity needs an auth token.
 This auth token can be the same as used in the previous task.

+You need to use your ADW for this steps.

 ## Generate a token to connect your database with files on bucket

 In this section we will generate a token to connect the files on object storage with autonomous database.